ishita30/Notes/Angular.md

 ````

 In Standalone project, to work with routerLink, you need to import RouterLink in the component.
-In NgModule compoent, no need of this, as already done in app.routing
+In NgModule compoent, no need of this, as already done in app.routing.module.ts